- For other places with the same name, see Westport

 - 3 Croagh Patrick is a peak of 764m / 2507 ft, rising abruptly from a U-shaped glaciated valley.
 Croagh means "stack" and it's a place of pilgrimage, as in legend St Patrick fasted for forty days on the summit in 441 AD, and from there sent greetings to the newly appointed Pope Leo I. Certainly there's been a chapel dubbed "Teampall Phádraig" at the summit since that century; there may have been pagan rites before then.
 The present summit chapel was built in 1905.
 The path from Murrisk is a well-worn 7-km trail up steep scree, reckon 2 hr 30 min up and 90 min back.
 On the last Sunday in July, Reek Sunday, some 15-30,000 pilgrims climb the peak, at a genteel pace as they're led by the Archbishop of Tuam, he always knew that long crook stick would come in handy.
 Some pilgrims begin as far away as Balintubber Abbey, following a 30 km trail, and may come barefoot.
 At least they don't risk snakebite as it's from this mountain that St Patrick is supposed to have banished snakes from Ireland when they slithered across his devotions.
 (He picked a good country to banish them from, as post-glacial Ireland never did have snakes.)
 Gold was discovered in the mountain in the 1980s, in commercially workable veins, but mining was not permitted.

 - 4 Louisburgh, 20 km west of Westport, has long sandy beaches and B&Bs.
 It's a planned town, built in 1795 by the Marquess of Sligo to house Catholics fleeing sectarian conflict in Northern Ireland, and named for the Battle of Louisburg on Cape Breton Island, Nova Scotia.
-The Grace O'Malley Museum is occasionally open.
+The Grace O'Malley Museum is open Tu-F 10AM-2PM.
 Just south of the village, turn off R378 to Roonagh pier, for ferries to Clare Island and Inishturk.
 Or follow R335 into the hills, a scenic route to Delphi and Leenane.

 - And see Leenane for the south end of the county, such as Delphi Valley.
 Mweelrea however is easier to reach by the coast lane south of Louisburgh.

 - 5 Clare Island at the entrance to Clew Bay is some 5 km long by 3 km wide.
 It's inhabited and reached by ferry from Roonagh, see Get Around.
 The medieval tower house, now just a teetering shell, was the abode of Grace or Gráinne O'Malley (1530-1603), mythologised as a "Pirate Queen".
-(That just meant she was an independent landowner beyond London authority, and got around by sea — imagine the roads in Mayo in the 16th century?
-When she visited Queen Elizabeth I, she was richly gowned, and they conversed in Latin.)
+That just meant she was an independent landowner beyond London authority, and got around by sea — imagine the roads in Mayo in the 16th century?
+When she visited Queen Elizabeth I, she was richly gowned, and they conversed in Latin.
 She's probably among the many O'Malleys buried at the island's abbey, St Brigid's, built in the 12th and 13th century.
 It's Cistercian and has ceiling and wall paintings.
 The lighthouse on the north tip of the island is now a guesthouse, and there's also a hostel, and self-catering by the landing pier.

 - 6 Inishturk: beware, there are three hereabouts.
 This one is inhabited and is reached by ferry from Roonagh, or less often from Cleggan.
-There's an Napoleon-era signal tower, accommodation, and a lane which soon circles you back to your starting point.
+There's a Napoleon-era signal tower, accommodation, and a lane which soon circles you back to your starting point.
 Inis Toirc means "wild boar island": Inishturk Beg is a privately-owned islet in Clew Bay, while Inishturk South is uninhabited and is just off the Galway coast near Clifden.

 - 7 Caher Island near Inishturk is uninhabited and doesn't have a ferry service.
 Boat trips sometimes visit for the ancient monastery, and there's a pilgrimage on 15 Aug, the Feast of the Assumption.